As already hinted at in the title, the ASO Keywords will have a strong impact on how you boost the discoverability of your mobile apps and games.

 There are plenty of tools that will help you research your competitors' ASO Keywords.
-Most of them will help you track and identify new keywords that will increase the ratio of “page views per visitors”, and get you more installs.
+Most of them will help you track and identify new keywords that will increase the ratio of “page views per visitor”, and get you more installs.
 Find the one that best fits your business needs and budget, and you'll be fine.

 There’s plenty of free ASO tools to help you with keyword suggestions, such as KeywordTool.